Skip to content

 On February 23, 2003, Jamal Mashburn scored 50 points in the NBA for the 2nd time in his career.

-February 23, 2013, Orb, trained by Lexington native Shug McGaughey III won Gulfstream Park’s GII $400,000 Fountain of Youth Stakes.
+February 23, 2013, Orb, trained by Lexington native Shug McGaughey III, won Gulfstream Park’s GII $400,000 Fountain of Youth Stakes.

 February 23, 2019, with an 80-53 victory over Auburn, John Calipari moved past Joe B. Hall for the 2nd most victories by a UK head coach.
 He trails only the Baron of the Bluegrass, Adolph Rupp.

 February 23, 2022, Frankfort boosted incentives to attract huge tech giants.
 Also, two assemblymen apologized for saying the phrase, Jew them down, in public comments explaining a certain revenue bill.
-Meanwhile, under Senate Bill 15 and House Bill 71, shelters would get funding to care for abused animals from the humans convicted of abusing them.
+Meanwhile, under Senate Bill 15 and House Bill 71, shelters received funding to care for abused animals from the humans convicted of abusing them.